 The Loneliness of the Long-Distance Runner

-In the last 37 years I have had relatively few disability claims.
-However, in the last two years I have had to handle three claims, all for depression, and these particular claims – because they are emotion oriented –have given me a very valuable insight into the claims process.
+In the last 37 years, I have had relatively few disability claims.
+However, in the last two years, I have had to handle three claims, all for depression.
+These particular claims, because they were emotionally oriented, gave me a very valuable insight into the claims process.
 So when Richard Klipin asked me to pen an article for the “Claims in Focus” feature, I saw it as the opportunity to express concern over a couple of attitudes which I think are detrimental to the life insurance industry in particular, and only reinforce the public’s negative attitude towards insurance claims in general.

 There is no question that claim handling is time-consuming, but this is where we get the chance to reward our long-standing clients for the number of years that they have continued to do business with us; in the case of a relatively new client, the opportunity to effectively justify our reputation of putting our client’s interests first.
 Our clients get to see us demonstrate that we are taking time away from making calls and attending meetings that could very well generate income, just to be with them.

 Back to my meeting with the claims manager.
 In a six-month period leading up to that meeting , the claimant told me on three separate occasions he wanted to withdraw from the claims process because he could not handle the “insensitive correspondence” he was receiving from the life office.
 As an aside, this individual was a “captain of industry-type individual”, so no shrinking violet when it came to standing up for his rights.
 However, any Adviser who has handled depression claims knows just how emotionally devastating they can get .
 From the time he first explained his medical condition to me, I could see he definitely needed someone like me in his corner (fancy my having to tell him at the time I’d be happy to help, but I would be charging a fee for that assistance!)